sachinlodhi/entropy_calculator/README.md

 console.log(result); // returns 177

 ```
+#
 ## Note
 Selection of the correct language, while invoking the function, is necessary for the proper calculation of the entropy.
 For e.g. with string _archer carol cody blimp skit_ the correct language option is _english_.
 Any other language option would result in incorrect entropy.

+## Constraints
+* Supports online single language strings.
+* Mixing of the language is not supported in the current version.
+* Arabic numbers [0-9] is allowed with all the input string.